 With the shirt, he wears a black textured silk necktie and black rounded square cuff links, which he wears several times in Ocean’s Eleven.
 He finalizes the look with a red silk pocket square that has a light red and yellow paisley center.
 Ever the artiste, Sinatra wears his pocket square puffed rather than folded.

 For his night out in Phoenix, Sinatra looks like a cool and slightly dandified Reservoir Dog.

-The black suit is next seen on New Year’s Eve, when Sinatra and the gang are preparing to take down five Vegas casinos at the stroke of midnight.
+The black-on-charcoal suit is next seen on New Year’s Eve, when Sinatra and the gang are preparing to take down five Vegas casinos at the stroke of midnight.
 For this, Sinatra dresses up the black suit with a nicer shirt with tab collar – fastened by a gold collar pin – and double cuffs.

 Tab collars are a British development, introduced by the fashion-forward Prince of Wales, Edward VII.
 After its height in the 1920s and 1930s, tab collars were briefly revived during the Mad Men era, circa 1960, and died out with a whimper and an attempted comeback in the early 1990s.
 They may be on their way back after Daniel Craig sported them in the latest James Bond outing Skyfall, although Craig wore his with a button tab rather than a traditional stud or a collar pin as worn by Sinatra and Remington Steele.